Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 Road Condition Excellent — 4-lane NH-27, well-lit, petrol pumps every 30–40 km

-Recommended Halt Sultanpur dhabas (~95 km, ~2 hrs from Ayodhya) — chai + snack break, clean washrooms
+Recommended Halt Sultanpur dhabas (~95–125 km from either end) — chai + snack break, clean washrooms

-Optional Spiritual Stop Vindhyachal Devi Temple via Mirzapur (20 km off NH-19) — adds ~45 min, highly recommended
+Optional Spiritual Stop Vindhyachal Devi Temple via Mirzapur — adds ~45 min, highly recommended on the Varanasi side of the route

-💡 Driver Tip from Sachin Travels: Avoid departing Ayodhya after 9 AM.
+💡 Driver Tip from Sachin Travels: Avoid departing after 9 AM in either direction.
 Varanasi city traffic builds from 11 AM and the roads near Godaulia and Lanka Crossing get heavily congested.
 Our Urbania drivers target arriving at your Varanasi hotel by 9:30–10:00 AM for the smoothest experience.

 🔥 Limited Urbania Slots This Month